NewsLocal NewsHamilton CountyCincinnati

 Ramaswamy first announced the town hall on July 30, days after a violent fight in downtown Cincinnati garnered national attention.

-Police have arrested four people and charged two others after viral videos showed people punching and stomping on others at the intersection of 4th and Elm streets at around 3 a.m.
+Police have arrested five people and charged two others after viral videos showed people punching and stomping on others at the intersection of 4th and Elm streets at around 3 a.m.
 Saturday, July 26.
 Officers have identified six victims, stating that their investigation remains ongoing.

 Since the fight occurred, Ramaswamy and fellow Republican Sen. Bernie Moreno have made multiple posts and cable news appearances discussing the victims of the fight and claiming local leaders are "failing" the city.